jacobdweightman/comp225-assassin/style_opinions.md

 # Ellen's style opinions

+4/30

+Test on the lib!

+- GameMenuRunning
+  - Make killcode smaller
+  - Add spacing between things
+  - Make kill code a normal input
+  - Add space between the buttons

+- JoinGameEnterName
+  - Request to enter name should be smaller

+- GameMenuWaiting
+  - Move game name to top

+4/29
 - JoinGameEnterCode
   - We should have a message to users that game codes come from the creator
   - We may also want to make the game code input box bigger